Skip to content

 Borrow an audio guide

 Lyveden's audio guides take you through the history of this fascinating place.
 The guide relates the origins of the New Bield, why Sir Thomas Tresham’s dreams were never realised and the family’s infamous involvement in the Gunpowder Plot.
+Audio guides can be collected from the shepherds hut at visitor reception for no additional cost.

-Visit the Manor
+Visit the manor

 Visit the grade I-listed house, acquired by the Trust in 2013, and discover more about Thomas Tresham and his garden design at Lyveden.
 Look out for the oak staircase constructed in 2000 as an exact replica of the original which was removed in 1920 to America.
+Upstairs in Common Room you'll find the carefully curated second-hand bookshop, as well as an art exhibition from students at the local Tresham College.

 A view of the Elizabethan lodge at Lyveden with the sun hitting the walls and blue sky above